-When you hear the word cinema, odds are the picture American or British films and television will come to your mind.
+When you hear the word cinema, odds are the picture of American or British films and television will come to your mind.
 But the world is massive and many countries have created incredible cinema that has been sadly left in the shadows of big budget Hollywood motion pictures.

 So today I want to take a brief look at the ingenious non-English countries which have created brilliant feature films throughout the last century which could rival any Hollywood movie.